Allstate and IFCK Rochester Smart Teen Driving Program

 Injury Free Coalition for Kids of RochesterThe smart teen driving program continues to provide opportunities for teens to participate and help get a safe driving message out; it also offers parents, health professionals, educators, government officials the chance to learn more about what they can do to help.
 Past and current opportunities for teens include:

-Teen Advisory Boards: Traffic Teens, the teen advisory board from 2009-2011, created a Facebook group called Traffic Teens.
-Their message is to remind everyone to wear a seatbelt along with educating about distracted driving.
+Traffic Teens, the teen advisory board from 2009-2011, created a Facebook group called Traffic Teens.
+Their message was to remind everyone to wear a seatbelt along with educating about distracted driving.
 They also created several giveaways to promote their message.
 One was an awareness bracelet to remind people to wear seatbelts and the other was a bumper sticker/magnet.
 Even though the advisory board has ended we continue to provide the program/awareness materials as part of our program.

-In 2008, our teen advisory board had the opportunity to sit on a “teen think-tank” of sorts.
-They created a facebook group TEAM Awesome (team stands for Texting Endangers All Motorists) which everyone is welcome to join.
+The first teen advisory board in 2008 created a facebook group TEAM Awesome team stands for Texting Endangers All Motorists).
 They also helped design a window cling for their peers to be distributed throughout the county at places where teens meet.
 Link to image of window cling: Smart Teen Driving Window Cling

 During the 2011-2012 school year, a teen from Webster Thomas High School chose teen smart driving as her senior project.
 She worked on our teen smart driving program as both an actor and with the concept for our awareness video and created a web ad shown here; http://bit.ly/IMqoSc

 Poster contest: While a senior at Aquinas Institue, Kelley created the winning poster design for the smart teen driving poster contest.
 Her creation has been printed and is available for distribution.

 For more information about this program please contact Karen Knauf at firstname.lastname@example.org